Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Introduction

 where $\sigma^2(t)$ denotes the possibly time-varying long-run variance.
 In this case, the limiting distribution does not factorize into a product of $\sigma$ and a term that does not depend on $\sigma$, which complicates self-normalization.
 Crucially, the limit of $S_n(t)$ only depends on the long-run variance $\sigma(x)$ on the interval $[0, t]$.
 A ``universal'' sequence of random variables that factors out $\sigma$ necessarily depends on its values on the whole interval $[0, 1]$, which contradicts the previous observation.
 In general, there is no universal sequence of random variables $Z_n$, so that, for all $t \in[0, 1]$,

 converges to some limit, that does not depend on $\sigma$.

 Different solutions exist to mitigate the intricate limiting distribution.
 For example, \cite{zhao2013} and \cite{rho2015} consider \textit{modulated time series} following the model $X_i = \mu(i/n) + \sigma(i/n) \eps_i$, for deterministic functions $\mu$ and $\sigma$, and an associated stationary error process.
-While this model, for (Lipschitz-)continuous functions $\mu$ and $\sigma$, yields locally stationary processes, it restricts the non-stationarity of $(X_i)_{i\in\N}$ to non-stationarity in the mean and covariance.
-Subsequently, in both works a bootstrap procedure, the \textit{wild bootstrap}, is combined with a self-normalized statistic for stationary time series.
-In contrast, \cite{heinrichs2021} consider a general class of locally stationary time series and propose a self-normalized test statistic for the \textit{relevant} null hypothesis $\int_0^1 (\mu(t) - g(\mu))^2 \diff t \le \Delta$, for some pre-specified threshold $\Delta \ge 0$ and a functional $g(\mu)$.
-For $\Delta = 0$ and $g(\mu) = \int_0^1 \mu(t) \diff t$, this null hypothesis is indeed equivalent to $\mu$ being constant.
-The developed test is based on a genuine self-normalized statistic with pivotal limit distribution.
-However, the test can be expected to be rather conservative due to two reasons.
-First, it is based on a local estimation of $\mu$, which increases the test's variance compared to a CUSUM-based approach, and requires stronger regularity conditions on $\mu$.
-Second, it is formulated in terms of the $L^2$-norm rather than the supremum over $[0, 1]$, which possibly smooths out deviations.
-For stationary error processes, it has been observed that CUSUM-based approaches are generally more powerful compared to approaches based on a local estimation of $\mu$ \citep[see, e.\,g.,][]{heinrichs2023}.
+While this model, for (Lipschitz) continuous functions $\mu$ and $\sigma$, yields locally stationary processes, it restricts the non-stationarity of $(X_i)_{i\in\N}$ to non-stationarity in the mean and covariance.
+In both works a bootstrap procedure, the \textit{wild bootstrap}, is combined with a self-normalized statistic for stationary time series. \cite{heinrichs2021} consider a general class of locally stationary time series and propose a self-normalized test statistic for the \textit{relevant} null hypothesis $\int_0^1 (\mu(t) - g(\mu))^2 \diff t \le \Delta$, for some pre-specified threshold $\Delta \ge 0$ and a functional $g(\mu)$.
+For $\Delta = 0$ and $g(\mu) = \int_0^1 \mu(t) \diff t$, this null hypothesis is equivalent to $\mu$ being constant.
+Their approach relies on permuting the observations to control the data proportion used for local linear estimation of $\mu$, while simultaneously guaranteeing that data from the full interval $[0, 1]$ is used.
+The test statistic is based on the $L^2$-norm of the estimator of $\mu$, which has two disadvantages.
+First, the $L^2$-norm averages deviations over time, so that the test is expected to be insensitive to local, short changes.
+Moreover, it requires the selection of a kernel function $K$ and a bandwidth $h_n$.
+For stationary error processes, it has been observed that CUSUM methods, based on the supremum norm, are generally more powerful compared to approaches based on a local estimation of $\mu$ \citep[see, e.\,g.,][]{heinrichs2023}.
+In the following, we build on the same permutation idea, but use it in a fundamentally different way.
+We introduce a bivariate partial sum process $S_n(t, s)$ and derive its weak convergence to a Brownian sheet, which enables a self-normalized CUSUM-type test with a pivotal limit under local stationarity.
+In contrast to \cite{heinrichs2021}, whose kernel-based estimation requires twice continuous differentiability of $\mu$, the proposed test is consistent against piecewise Lipschitz continuous alternatives and thus allows for abrupt changes.
+Moreover, the method is developed under weaker regularity conditions on the error process, as outlined in Remark \ref{rem:assumptions}.